 Each year, we'll send you your participant profile report within three weeks of receiving your postcodes.
-This will compare your participants with the population of your local are, so you can see which types of participant your work is reaching (and who it's not.)
+This will compare your participants with the population of your local are, so you can see which types of participant your work is reaching (and who It's not.)

-Please send your data to peta.cooke@theaudienceagency.org
+Please send your data only to research@theaudienceagency.org, FAO Francesca Lugli, Research Officer